moonlightrblx/exposing-skids/Zen /readme.md

             if (GetModuleFileNameExA(hProcess, nullptr, exePath, MAX_PATH)) {
                 std::string path = exePath;
                 if (path.find("Discord") != std::string::npos) {
-                    hwnd_out = hwnd;
+                    // why not just return this? or have a global handle? ai doesn't think of these things but a human would (with any programming knowledge) hwnd_out = hwnd;
                     CloseHandle(hProcess);
                     return true;